Dream-Weaver-GMR-Profiles-Plugins/public/plugins/wotlk/combat_rotation/mage/arcane/v1/README.md

 File has Config lua table with some tune options, you can change as you like

 ## Backlog
+- create toogle for burst
+- start to use amplify magic
+- start to use arcane buffs in groups and on self
+- start to use counterspell
+- start to use dampen magic (?)
+- start to use invisibility
+- start to use polymorph (?)
+- start use remove curse
+- start use slow (?)
+- start use slow fall
+- start use spell steal
+- start use frost nova
+- start use frost/fire wards
+- start use ice lance (?)
+- start use ice block

 ## Troubleshooting
 If you encounter problems you should: